Colognesi/Udacity-Starbucks-Capstone-Project/README.md

 ~~~

 ## Data Origin
-All the data used was provided by [Udacity](https://www.udacity.com/)
+All the data used was provided by [Udacity](https://www.udacity.com/) in partnership with Starbucks

 ## Libs